Series / Essay 12

 Part II: The Progressive Curriculum—Five Stages from Dispenser to Partner

-Skepticism is rarely overcome in a single session.
-It requires a progression, a carefully sequenced series of experiences that each build on the last.
-This is the staircase, not the leap.
+Skepticism rarely vanishes in a single session.
+True adoption requires a progression—a carefully sequenced series of experiences building upon one another.
+The process is a staircase, not a leap.

 Stage 1: Better Ice Cubes—Precision in Transactional Use

-Do not begin with creativity.
-Begin by making the "dispenser" itself work better.
-Most users' first frustration is that they get bad ice cubes—generic, unhelpful responses to genuine needs.
+Guides should not begin with creativity.
+Mentors must begin by making the "dispenser" itself work better.
+Most users experience frustration initially because they receive bad ice cubes—generic, unhelpful responses to genuine needs.

 Poor prompt: "Tell me about climate change."

-Better prompt: "Explain the three most significant feedback loops in climate science—ice albedo, permafrost methane, and Amazon dieback—and why each makes warming self-reinforcing.
+Better prompt: "Explain the three most significant feedback loops in climate science: ice albedo, permafrost methane, and Amazon dieback.
+Explain why each loop makes warming self-reinforcing.
 Use specific examples and data where possible."

 The technique: The "Context-Constraint Prompt."
-Every request should include: (1) the goal, (2) the audience or application, (3) relevant constraints or specifications.
-This stage builds confidence.
-The user learns the SI is not broken—it is responsive to how it is addressed.
+Every request should include the goal, the audience or application, and any relevant constraints.
+The initial stage builds confidence.
+The user learns the AI responds precisely to specific instructions rather than being broken.

 Stage 2: Ice Cube Chains—Multi-Step Reasoning